reflex-dev/reflex-examples/collaborative-counter/README.md

 # Collaborative Counter

-This collaborative counter demonstrates a very simple collaborative web app.
+- **This collaborative counter demonstrates a very simple collaborative web app.**
+The well-known example of collaborative web app are Google Docs.
+Collaborative software or groupware is application software designed to help people working on a common task to attain their goals.
+- **All clients can see the latest value on the counter fast**,
+Anyone of them can change the counter value by clicking the button or sending an HTTP request.
+After changing the new value, All clients can see the new value on the counter quickly.
-And it can also support IoT applications too if you need to integrate with them.
+- **And it can also support IoT applications**
+It can support IoT application if you would like to integrate with them.
+For example, Raspberry Pi PICO sends the counter value through MQTT.
+And some MQTT python processes can subscribe correct topic to receive this message, and then send an HTTP request to this collaborative counter web app.

 ## Current approach
 - Tick: Use the Tick pattern to update UI whenever the state is changing